Konstantin Kovalev

 1991, he was granted a PhD at the Institute of Alternative Medicine in

-Colombo and at the Open International University of Complementary Medicine
+Colombo and at the Open International University of Complementary

-Theater (MKhAT).
+Moscow Art Theater (MKhAT).

 Kovalev is the author and the anchorman of series of movies on Russian